KEEN Student Development Grants

 KEEN Undergraduate Student Development Grants

 The department of applied physical sciences is working with the KEEN program to incorporate the entrepreneurial mindset into our engineering activities.
 Engineers with an entrepreneurial mindset can be more successful in their careers, and it is not limited to those who are interested in starting a company.
+Previous grants were awarded in partnership with the Office of Undergraduate Research Consultant Team research projects.
+APS will offer Student Development Grants in the Fall of 2021, with more details to come.

 Supported by KEEN Engineering Unleashed